Guidance about how residential provision is inspected in further education colleges.

-- 2. The inspection principles Focusing on children, being consistent, and prioritising resources.
+- 2. The inspection principles Focusing on children and young people, being consistent, and prioritising resources.

-- 3. The focus of inspections Evaluating the impact of services on young people.
+- 3. The focus of inspections Evaluating the impact of services on children and young people.

 - 4. How inspectors make judgements under the SCCIF Information about the judgements.